 Pointing out an alcohol addiction is not easy, especially if it’s someone you live with.
 Yet, your words may be what finally gets your spouse to see that they’re hurting themselves and others.
 Encouraging your husband or wife to get help may be the only way to rebuild your marriage after they’ve engaged in destructive behaviors for so long.

-Support for spouses of people with alcohol addiction is available, and that may be a good place to start.
+Support for spouses of people with alcohol addiction is available, which may be a good place to start.
 Whether you see a therapist, speak to a spiritual leader or attend a support group, you’ll gain the emotional support you need to move forward.

 Once you’re ready to confront your spouse’s alcohol addiction, here are some steps that can help: